dfguerrerom/mgci-docs/docs/source/qgis.rst

    |intersection2|

-The output tiled Area of Interest (AOI) will be used when preparing the slope and local elevation range datasets.
+The output tiled Area of Interest (AOI) can be used when preparing the slope and local elevation range datasets.

 |intersection3|